 Terminal

 A high-tension cord attaches to a terminal, allowing high-voltage current to flow through the ignition system.
 It contained a terminal nut that supports almost any high-tension cord available.
-For some vehicles that do not require a terminal nut, the terminal can be removed.
+You can remove the terminal for vehicles that don’t require a nut.

 Gasket